brotheralameen1/Accounting-Web-Application-Systems/README.md

 # Accounting-Web-Application-Systems
 Web Application Systems used by Accountants made by me.
 This includes Muster Roll Systems and other toolkits that may meet your business needs.
+All these tools have been coded from scratch using PHP and use database connection via MySQL through PhpMyAdmin to access the Web Application System.
+You may test this program on LocalHost as well or if you decide to host it then it's possible as well.